Agreements on sex protection, health and "specialness"

 After the first two months, we started having unprotected sex.
 As time passed, this continued happening.
 I was often the one that proposed it.
 Whilst despite being happy to do it without, he was still worried about the risks, which is why he proposed an agreement: unprotected sex amongst us and protected with others (when it came to penetration).

-At the time we spoke about it was put only on health terms.
+At the time, we spoke about it only regarding health terms.
 No emotional connection or commitment was tied to it.
 (We had had a conversation already about me being poly and not hierarchical.)
 He told me the agreement was so that he felt the health risks were fewer.
-I agreed to the agreement because it felt like a compromise I was happy to make, and because after two years of sex with people without a penis I thought I would do just fine using protection with other people I would have penetrative sex with.
+I agreed to the agreement because it felt like a compromise I was happy to make, and because after two years of sex with people without a penis, I thought I would do just fine using protection with other people I would have penetrative sex with.
 (Probably I had forgotten the general excitement I get doing it without and the freedom in choosing for myself.)

 1. This agreement makes me feel not as free as I would like with my body.